abdullah-muhammedd/vite-ejs-ssg/Readme.md

 This project delivers true static output with selective hydration—no server runtime, no SPA drawbacks, just plain HTML plus targeted interactivity.

-The whole purpose of this is to fasten and control developer journey towards pure SSG because if you don't need a frameework now you may consider it for future cases but if you don't need a framework at all may be it is better o find another soluiion and it always better to strive for simplicity
+The whole purpose of this is to fasten and control developer journey towards pure SSG because if you don't need a frameework now you may consider it for future cases but if you don't need a framework at all may be it is better to find another solution and it is always better to strive for simplicity

 ## Philosophy